Hydrodynamization in hybrid Bjorken flow attractors: Mapping the attractor surface at early and late times

 we obtain that $\At$ diverges as $\tau^{(5/3)\sigma_1-(4/3)\sigma_2 -(1/3)}$ as $\tau\rightarrow 0$ and all other scaling relations discussed above are also altered.
 Nevertheless, $\x$ and $\xt$ still reaches $\sigma_1$ and $\sigma_2$ as $\tau\rightarrow 0$ on the attractor surface.
 However, the above condition involves a lower bound on $\sigma_1$ which cannot be motivated otherwise, while \eqref{Eq:condsn} can be readily satisfied with reasonable weak coupling and strong coupling parameters.
 Therefore, we do not further investigate the above condition.

 It is easy to see from the above that the physical energy densities of the two subsystems behave as follows at early time

 and therefore

-Since $\sigma_2> \sigma_1$, it follows that the energy density of weakly self-interacting sector is always dominant at sufficiently early times, leading to the universal feature of an energy distribution akin to the so-called \textit{bottom-up thermalization} scenario \cite{Baier:2000sb} on the attractor surface.
-Also note that $\mathcal{E}_1$ always diverges as $\tau\rightarrow 0$ since $\sigma_1<1$.
+Since $\sigma_2> \sigma_1$, it follows that the energy density of weakly self-interacting sector is always dominant at sufficiently early times, leading to the universal feature of an energy distribution \textit{on the attractor surface} \AR{which is reminiscent of} the so-called {bottom-up thermalization} scenario in heavy-ion collisions \cite{Baier:2000sb}.\footnote{We emphasize, however, that this is just a remarkable feature of the hybrid attractor, and it does not have any physical implications for the later application to heavy-ion or $p$-$p$ collisions in Sect.~\ref{sec:pheno-pp-pb}, where we identify the energy scale $\gamma^{-1/4}$ with the saturation scale $Q_s$ and have initial times $\tau Q_s\sim 1$ for the evolution of the system, where initial data can be arbitrarily far off the attractor surface.} Also note that $\mathcal{E}_1$ always diverges as $\tau\rightarrow 0$ since $\sigma_1<1$.
 However, $\mathcal{E}_2$ may or may not diverge in this limit, without contradicting any of the two conditions in \eqref{Eq:condsn}, depending on the choice of parameters.

 While all initial conditions evolve towards specific curves on the attractor surface, they also get repelled from a \textit{disperser surface} in which $\x$ and $\xt$ approach $-\sigma_1$ and $-\sigma_2$ respectively in the limit $\tau \rightarrow 0$.
 On the disperser surface, the opposite of the energy distribution in bottom-up thermalization takes place, since both $\mathcal{E}_2$ and $\mathcal{E}_2/\mathcal{E}_1$ diverge as $\tau\rightarrow 0$.
 In contrast to \eqref{Eq:scaling1att1}, $\gamma\et$ goes to the constant $\sqrt{r-1}/\sqrt{r}$ while $\gamma \e$ vanishes as $\tau\rightarrow 0$ on the disperser surface.
 For more details, see Appendix~\ref{sec:double-disp}.
 One can also find two other such \textit{half-disperser surfaces}, in which $\x$ and $\xt$ approach $\sigma_1$ and $-\sigma_2$ respectively, or $\x$ and $\xt$ approach $-\sigma_1$ and $\sigma_2$ respectively as $\tau\rightarrow 0$.
 These can be analyzed in a similar manner.
 All these three surfaces are not relevant for understanding hydrodynamization with generic initial conditions.